 The reality is that there are a ton of insurance companies that are all fighting to insure drivers.
 It’s a very competitive industry, which is why you see so many advertisements.
-As a result, insurance companies, at least the ones that heavily advertise, almost always focus on having the lowest rates.
-These insurance companies want your business, even if it means selling you a cheaper policy than you might actually need.
-Because let’s face it, for many people, the price of the policy is the only factor they are considering.
+As a result, insurance companies, at least those that heavily advertise, almost always focus on having the lowest rates.
+These insurance companies want your business, even if it means selling you a cheaper policy than you might need.
+Because let’s face it the policy’s price is the only factor most people consider.

 Most people understand that insurance shields them from liability.
 In simple terms, if you cause a wreck and cause injury or damage to another person, then your insurance covers that.
-That makes sense and if you cause a small wreck with minimal injuries or property damage, even minimum limits insurance should cover all of the payments needed.
-But have you considered what happens if the injuries or damages you cause are greater than the insurance you have?
-The short answer is that you could be financially responsible for the amount of damages above your insurance limits.
-So if you cause a serious injury, you could be responsible for a large sum of money.
+That makes sense, and if you cause a minor wreck with minimal injuries or property damage, even minimum limits insurance should cover all of the payments needed.
+But have you considered what happens if the injuries or damages you cause are more significant than the insurance you have?
+The short answer is that you could be financially responsible for an amount of damages above your insurance limits.
+So if you cause a severe injury, you could be responsible for a large sum of money.

 The flip side to this, which is generally much less understood, is how your policy can be used as a sword.
 Underinsured (UIM) coverage is there for you to use when you’re injured by someone else and they don’t have sufficient insurance coverage to pay for your claim.

 So, in the previous example, let’s turn the tables.
 Now you’ve been hit by a driver, and you have a claim that’s worth $50,000.
 However, the other driver only has a $30,000 minimum limits policy.